Jamie-Clayton/Docs/_posts/2020-08-17-git-command-reference.md

 git rebase --continue
 ```

-## Git history Re-writing python script
+## Git History Re-writing Python Script

-Install the Scoop package manager for windows so python plugins are registered correctly in the windows environment.
+Install the Scoop package manager for Windows so Python plugins are registered correctly in the Windows environment.

 ```Powershell
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser